-Many people feel that their spouses and/or children don’t help out enough around the house.
+Many people feel that their spouse or children do not help out enough around the house.
 In addition to a general dislike of household chores, there may be significant factors influencing your family’s decision not to pitch in.
-If you feel like a lone warrior in a war against dirt and debris in the home, it may be time to look at the reasons your family is failing in the fight.
+If you feel like a lone warrior in a war against dirt and debris in the home, it may be time to look at the reasons your family is failing to assist in the fight.

+Consider your family's motivation to clean.
 Do they have one?
 If you have consistently cleaned their messes for them, suddenly asking them to take responsibility may come as a shock.
 Soften the blow by holding a family council and discussing the responsibilities associated with each family member.
 This is a great time to bring up consequences for not following the plan.
-There may be natural consequences.
-If laundry is not brought to the laundry room every Monday, people will not have clothes to wear.
-Other families may tie treats, allowances, or TV time to chore completion.
-It may take them experiencing these consequences a few times to get the idea across.
+For example, there may be natural consequences.
+If the laundry is not brought to the laundry room every Monday, people will not have clothes to wear.
+Other families may tie treats, allowances, or screen time to chore completion.
+It may even take your children experiencing some of these consequences a few times to get the idea across.